nodejs/node/doc/api/url.md

     pr-url: https://github.com/nodejs/node/pull/22715
     description: The Legacy URL API is deprecated.
 Use the WHATWG URL API.
 -->

+> Stability: 0 - Deprecated: Use the WHATWG URL API instead.

 The legacy `urlObject` (`require('url').Url`) is created and returned by the `url.parse()` function.